-The Jeep Wrangler is classified as an off-road vehicle with SUV status, boasting 4×4 capability and a military-inspired design.
+The Jeep Wrangler is classified as an with SUV status, boasting 4×4 capability and a military-inspired design.
 Its open-top configuration and historical significance make it a unique vehicle type, often classified as truck-based.

 Classification of Jeep Wrangler